Does a Cracked Tooth Need To Be Pulled? Treatment Options Explained

 Treatment Options for Cracked Teeth

-Depending on the type and severity of the crack, your dentist will give you treatment options to best restore the look and function of the affected tooth.
+Your dentist will carefully evaluate the crack’s type and severity before recommending the most appropriate treatment to restore the look and function of the affected tooth.

-• Dental bonding: It’s a good option to repair small cracks, especially craze lines that remain within the enamel.
-A tooth-colored filling material is applied and shaped to completely conceal the fracture and preserve the tooth’s structure,
+• Dental bonding is a good option for repairing small cracks, especially craze lines that remain within the enamel.
+A tooth-colored filling material is applied and shaped to conceal the fracture and completely preserve the tooth’s structure.

 • Dental crowns: Dental crowns are a good option for deeper cracks or cracks that affect the overall tooth structure.
 A crown is a custom-made cover that fits the whole tooth and offers improved stability, strength, and appearance.

-• Root canal therapy: If the crack reaches the pulp, the nerves, and blood vessels are exposed making root canal therapy necessary.
-This procedure removes the infected pulp, followed by clearing and sealing the inside space to prevent further infection.
-A crown is often placed after a rootcanal treatment, for additional protection.
+• Root canal therapy: If the crack reaches the pulp, the nerves and blood vessels are exposed, making root canal therapy necessary.
+This procedure removes the infected pulp, clearing and sealing the inside space to prevent further infection.
+Your dentist will typically place a crown after root canal treatment.
+Studies show an 84.1% success rate for root canal treatment of cracked teeth at 5 years.

 • Tooth extraction: In cases where the damage is extensive and beyond repair (extensive caries, vertical root fracture, crack extending up to the root), extraction is the only option left.

-The answer to the much-dreaded question-” Does every cracked tooth need to be pulled out”? thankfully, is a resounding no!
+The answer to ” Does every cracked tooth need to be pulled out?” is thankfully a resounding no!

-When possible, modern dentistry provides a variety of dental treatments to save damaged teeth.
-The right and best treatment option for your cracked tooth will depend on several factors, including the type and extent of the crack, your symptoms, and the overall health of the tooth.
+Modern dentistry provides a variety of treatments to save damaged teeth when possible.
+The right and best treatment option for your damaged tooth will depend on several factors, including the type and extent of the crack, your symptoms, and the tooth’s overall health.

-Before considering extraction, your dentist is going to carefully consider these factors:
+Before considering extraction, your dentist is going to consider these factors carefully:

 Location and extent of crack: Cracks extending deeper into the tooth or reaching the pulp require more extensive treatment, but do not necessarily need to be extracted.
 Small, hairline cracks in the enamel (craze lines) typically don’t require extraction.